 Seeing as we wrote about PlayStation 5 last week, it wouldn’t be a new generation of consoles without talking about the new Xbox Series X as well.
-Luckily Microsoft incorporates just as many parental controls and security settings as Sony does to ensure that the whole family can feel safe when gaming.
+Luckily, Microsoft incorporates parental controls to ensure that the family can implement them as they wish.
 Much like we did last time, we’ll be highlighting some of the features that are available when setting up your console.

 Depending on how old your children may be, there are a variety of ways you can tailor the settings to suit their age group.
 It’s very much down to you, but just ensure you are comfortable with what is setup for the whole family in the initial stages.